-Option 1.
-Not approve the use of sodium acid sulfate as a food acid in foods.

-Option 2.
-Approve the use of sodium acid sulfate as a food acid in foods.
+- Option 1.
+Not approve the use of sorbic acid and its salts as a preservative in edible collagen casings. - Option 2.
+Approve the use of sorbic acid and its salts as a preservative in edible collagen casings.

-This option would allow the use of sodium acid sulfate as a food acid in foods

 Identification of affected parties